melnyresults/melnyresultswebsite2/BOOKING_SYSTEM_DOCUMENTATION.md

 ### Admin Routes (Protected)

-- `/booking/dashboard` - Main booking system dashboard with tabs:
+The booking system is integrated into the main CRM dashboard at `/admin/dashboard`.

+**Access:** Click "Bookings" in the left sidebar (appears after Dashboard, Opportunities, Marketing, and Blog Builder).

+The Bookings section contains 5 tabs:
   - **Event Types**: Create and manage meeting types
   - **Availability**: Set weekly hours and date overrides
   - **Bookings**: View and manage scheduled meetings